[He who began a good work in you]

-God allows us the time it will take to train us in His ways, and He allows for our mistakes as well, so the pressure we feel to get everything right in our own strength is a mistake in our understanding.
+God allows us the time it will take to train us in His ways, allowing for our mistakes, as well, so the pressure we feel to get everything right in our own strength is a mistake in our understanding.

 The LORD is compassionate and gracious, Slow to anger and abounding in lovingkindness. –Psalm 103:8

 We simply must be trained and tested because testing reveals our weaknesses; where we’re going wrong; and what the next course of action should be.
 Where we fail is where we need more study and prayer.

 God’s plan, then, has always been to prosper you, to give you hope, and a future (Jeremiah 29:11).
 So, set your sights on the bright future that awaits you, trusting that He has every intention of finishing what He’s started.